kalxasath/android-dev-challenge-2017/articles/Building a Content Provider.md

             android:exported="false"/>
 ```

- ## Resources for this article
-- Lesson 10 - Building a Content Provider

 ## Define The URI Structure
 You already know what the task data looks like and next you'll need to tell the content provider how to access that data.
 Earlier, when you communicated with the provider in the quiz example app, you saw how you always needed to make data request through a content resolver.